nitin649/Bigram_Language_Model/README.md

 next word.

 # Project Structure
-1. Developed 2 versions of models using bigram approach (means created frequency count on the basis of how many times 2 tokens are coming together).
+1. Developed 2 versions of models using bigram approach (means created frequency count on the basis of how many times 2 characters are coming together).
 2. Version 1 is a basic Statistical approach developed using normalized distribution of the frequency count.
 3. Version 2 is a basic neural network approach.